Have you ever looked over your life and thought,

 The good news is, if you’re struggling with feeling broken, defective, rejected, abandoned, or like you’re not enough, you are not alone.

 Each of these individuals had trauma.
 Lapses.
 Brokenness.
 Scars.
-But God didn’t reject them — He revealed Himself through their healing.
-Broken doesn’t mean unusable.
+But God didn’t reject them.
+He revealed Himself through their healing.
+Even if you feel like they left you broken, broken doesn’t mean unusable or unredeemable.

 So what can you do to start to reclaim your identity as a healed, redeemed, whole (in Christ) daughter of God?